ChenCheng-0715/WebAssessment/README.md

 # WebAssessment

+Welcome to the course assessment for the WEB module!

+In this session, you will complete the Colmar Academy project on Codecademy.

+By the end of this session, you will be able to:
+Build Colmar Academy’s responsive website from scratch.

+Questions:
 What did you like about this project?
 -- It is a good practice of simulating web design with given UI/UX.